FlorentLM/pytinybvh/README.md

 ## Roadmap

-Immediate priorities:

-- [ ] Investigate and fix instability with very large batch intersections
+- [ ] Investigate and fix rare instability with very large batch intersections on certain layouts.
-- [ ] Add mutexes for concurrent access to a single BVH object from multiple Python threads
+- [ ] Add mutexes to ensure thread-safety for concurrent access to a single BVH object from multiple Python threads.
-- [ ] Properly time in real life scenario whether using `Intersect256()` in occlusion queries is useful

 ## Remarks

-### A Note on performance and concurrency (Another update! v1.1.0)
+A note on performance for batch queries:

-- **Multi-core:** Both `intersect_batch` and `is_occluded_batch` run in parallel on all geometry types (using OpenMP when available).
+- **Multi-core:** `intersect_batch` and `is_occluded_batch` run in parallel on all geometry types.
-- **Packet traversal:** For standard triangle BVHs (BLAS), both methods can use 256-ray packet traversal when rays share the same origin.
-This is controlled via `PacketMode`.
-For now it is **Never** by default.
+- **Packet Traversal:** For standard triangle BLASes, you can disable 256-ray packet traversal using `PacketMode.Never` or force it with `PacketMode.Force`.
+The `Auto` and `Force` modes still include safety checks to ensure rays in a packet chunk share an origin.
-- **Occlusion specifics:** `is_occluded_batch` uses the packet *intersection* kernel internally (when eligible) and reduces to booleans.
-For TLAS builds or custom geometry (AABBs / spheres), it falls back to scalar.
-- **Alignment:** You don't need to do anything special, pytinybvh builds a 64-byte aligned internal ray buffer so SIMD loads are always safe.
-Since it's for a batched call, this one-time cost is negligible anyway.
-- **Shared origin:** If rays don't share the same origin, `Auto` mode falls back to scalar and emits a warning (once).
-You can silence it with `warn_on_incoherent=False` or force packets with `PacketMode.Force` (unsafe).
-- **Coherence**: Currently, `tinybvh` assumes the rays must be coherent and form a frustum!
-If you pass rays with a same origin but random directions... things might break :D
+- **Coherence:** `tinybvh`'s packet kernels assume rays are coherent (i.e. they form a frustum).
+Passing rays with a shared origin but random directions may lead to incorrect results or poor performance in `Force` mode. `Auto` mode will appropriately avoid packets in such case.

 ## Acknowledgements